What Is a Hybrid Publishing Company?

 There’s one more difference.
 With self-publishing, literally anyone can publish.
 Hybrid publishers are, at least in theory, supposed to be somewhat selective.
 You apply, and if it fits their “brand,” and they want to work with you, they’ll say yes.

-Hybrid publishers also access to distribution channels (and sales reps)—something that self-published authors may not have.
-(This all is something you should inquire about when considering hybrid publishers, as it can be valuable to an author.)
+Hybrid publishers also have access to distribution channels (and sales reps)—something that self-published authors may not have.
+(This all is something you should inquire about when considering hybrid publishers.)

 Hybrid publishing vs. vanity publishing